Updated: December 30, 2025

 Choose the right coverage types for your business

-For pharmacies, we recommend that you get general liability, workers' comp, professional liability (errors & omissions), product liability, commercial property and cyber liability insurance for comprehensive coverage that meets regulatory and operational needs.
+Buy only what your pharmacy needs.
+General liability, workers' comp, professional liability (errors and omissions), product liability, commercial property and cyber liability insurance cover regulatory and operational requirements.

 2. 2